Avereniect/AVEL/docs/Vectors.md

 * `Vector& operator/=(Vector rhs)`
   * for each lane, divides the current value in `this` by `rhs`
   * consider use of denominator classes
-  * output is unspecified for a particular lane if the denominator is 0
+  * division by 0 leads to unspecified behavior

 * `Vector& operator%=(Vector rhs)`
   * for each lane, computes the remainder of the dividing `this` by `rhs`
   * consider use of denominator classes
-  * output is unspecified for a particular lane if the denominator is 0
+  * division by 0 leads to unspecified behavior

 ### Arithmetic Operators
 * `Vector operator+(Vector rhs) const`